Characters appear to be able to inherit their parents' personalities, behaviour, and morality, in addition to their physical traits.

-Psychological research shows that a lot of our personality traits are partly inherited from our relatives.
+- Psychological research shows that a lot of our personality traits are partly inherited from our relatives.
 For example, a child born from parents with deficient levels of Monoamine oxidase A (a neurotransmitter that helps to control aggression and impulsivity) is likely to be more aggressive than a child with normal levels of the "warrior gene".
-However environmental factors are just as likely to inhibit those chances they will be exhibited in behavior if the child was born in a supportive household rather than a abusive one, the latter which makes the likelihood of them exhibiting aggression 10 times more likely.
+However environmental factors are just as likely to inhibit those chances they will be exhibited in behavior if the child was born in a supportive household rather than an abusive one, the latter which makes the likelihood of them exhibiting aggression 10 times more likely.

-This is a common subject of debate concerning "dangerous" dog breeds such as pitbulls.
+- This is a common subject of debate concerning "dangerous" dog breeds such as pitbulls.